-BIBL103 3 units
+BIBL104 3 units

-CHRISTIAN FOUNDATIONS III
+CHRISTIAN FOUNDATIONS - NEW TESTAMENT

-A survey of the New Testament from Acts through Revelation.
+A survey of the New Testament from Matthew through Revelation.
+The course will open up an understanding of the person of Jesus, his teaching and ministry, including his final days, death and resurrection.
 The course surveys the historical background, content and theology of each book, and integrates the background and message of each book with the rest of the New Testament.

-BIBL215 3 units
+BIBL215